amylily1011/amylily1011.github.io/content/about/index.md

 - Making dumplings and creating new recipes 🍜
 - Planning my next big adventure (Shanghai & Chongqing recently stole my heart)

-I believe great design happens when we listen deeply, explore curiously, and build fearlessly — always keeping the people we serve at the center.
+I believe great design happens when we listen deeply, explore curiously, and build fearlessly (always keeping the people we serve at the center).

 Let’s build something beautiful, weird, and meaningful together.